slab/quill/docs/docs/api/contents.md

 ### getText

-Retrieves the string contents of the editor. `length` defaults to the length of the remaining document.
-Note even when Quill is empty, there is still a blank line in the editor, so `getText` will return '\n'.
+Retrieves the string contents of the editor.
+Non-string content are omitted, so the returned string's length may be shorter than the editor's as returned by [`getLength`](#getlength).
+Note even when Quill is empty, there is still a blank line in the editor, so in these cases `getText` will return '\n'.

+The `length` parameter defaults to the length of the remaining document.

 **Methods**